All Episodes

 They also said their story was inspired by a recent poll that showed that 46% of Americans hold a negative view of Islam, seven percentage points higher than in the months immediately after the terrorist attacks of September 11, 2001.

-Why do you choose a NASCAR, though, NB?
+Why are you choosing NASCAR, though, NB?

 Why don't you choose New York?